PostHog/posthog.com/contents/blog/measuring-feature-success.md

 Measuring feature success at PostHog is a multi-step process that goes hand-in-hand with our release process.
 The multi-step approach to feature success ensures we are building the right solution and that users actually care and use the solution we are building.

-To help you connect this to reality, we will follow along with how [Yakko](/handbook/company/team) recently built, measured, and evaluated [sampling](/docs/product-analytics/sampling).
+To help you connect this to reality, we will follow along with how one of our engineers, [Yakko](/handbook/company/team), recently built, measured, and evaluated [sampling](/docs/product-analytics/sampling).

 > **What is sampling?** The sampling feature speeds up queries by analyzing a portion of the data and extrapolating the results.
-Yakko decided to work on this feature because slow queries were causing frustrations, sampling felt like an intuitive solution, and manually benchmarking the impact of sampling on large customers confirmed this intuition (3-10x improvements).

 ![Sampling in action](../images/blog/measuring-feature-success/sampling.gif)

+### 0. Deciding to build a feature

+A feature needs to exist for us to measure its success.
+Deciding to build a feature comes before everything in the feature success process.

+From the thinking and decision about building a feature comes the criteria for evaluating its success.

+Yakko decided to work on sampling because:
+1. Slow queries were causing frustrations
+2. Sampling felt like an intuitive solution that could be implemented quickly
+3. Manually benchmarking the impact of 10% sampling on large customers' queries confirmed 3-10x improvements in speeds with only a 1-2% loss in accuracy.

+This showed that sampling was technically feasible and it was worth doing now.

 ### 1. Build it and make sure it isn’t broken

-Once we decide to build a feature, we move fast and build it, review that it matches what we envisioned, and ship it behind a feature flag.
+Once we decide to build a feature, the success evaluation can begin.
+We move fast and build the feature, review that it matches what we envisioned, and ship it behind a feature flag.
 The flag rolls out to a single developer to start.
 This helps them to check if it has the smallest bit of success in solving the problem in production.

 This is exactly what Yakko did with sampling.
 He picked one insight (lifecycle was easiest), updated the API, built a quick UI, and [shipped it](https://github.com/PostHog/posthog/pull/14283) behind a feature flag.
-He moved quickly to test in production with production data.
+Within hours, the feature was working in production with production data.

 ![Lifecycle](../images/blog/measuring-feature-success/lifecycle.png)